riojosdev/100-days-of-code/log.md

 **Thoughts:** Working on the ToDo app using vue, built a checklist.
 Going over to learn about creating a checklist dynamically using forms.

 **Link(s) to work**: None

+### Day 91: Oct 24, 2020

+**Today's Progress**: Building a scheduler using node, mongoose and express

+**Thoughts:** Learning how to style the form with css

+**Link(s) to work**: None

+### Day 92: Oct 25, 2020

+**Today's Progress**: Building a scheduler using node, mongoose and express

+**Thoughts:** So when clicking the edit button, the focus ref is lost due to the edit button is only rendered until and only when the editing is set to true.
+After it is finished the ref is lost. ( I D R K ! ).
+So a function called nextTick was added.
+It seems pretty intresting, I need to check up on it later.

+**Link(s) to work**: None